-BEACH AND INLET MANAGEMENT PROJECT APPROPRIATIONS: \$2,224,804
+BEACH AND INLET MANAGEMENT PROJECT APPROPRIATIONS: \$6,868,680

 Florida's beaches are the focus of our tourism industry and are critical in maintaining Florida's tourism brand.
 Their role in providing upland property protection against storm damage makes them key components of our economy.
 The benefits to property values, tourism, and jobs by maintaining healthy beaches far outweigh the investment needed to combat coastal erosion.
 70% of beaches in Palm Beach County are designated as critically eroded by the Florida Department of Environmental Protection.
-State matching grants are a vital component of the funding required to maintain this essential infrastructure, but state budgetary restrictions continue to force many communities to advance the necessary funding for projects without a guarantee of future reimbursements.
+State matching grants are a vital component of the funding required to maintain this essential infrastructure.
 The County is requesting inclusion of the following Palm Beach County shore protection projects in the State's Beach Management Funding Assistance Program: